-The 18 Conejo – Dulce Marien Contreras Co-op is the first biodynamic farm in Honduras and the second in all of Latin America.
-Many of the original members were victims of domestic violence, and the Co-op started as a way to get women out of dangerous environments by giving them a safe place to stay, with an opportunity to become entrepreneurs.
-The founding ethos of the Co-op centered on the idea of developing an association that nurtured women in leadership roles and protected human rights, all while placing utter importance on having producers that share in agricultural practices that are nice to the environment.
+The 18 Conejo Co-op is the first biodynamic farm in Honduras and the second in all of Latin America.
+Many of the original members came together to create refuge for victims of domestic violence by giving them a safe place to stay, with an opportunity to become entrepreneurs.
+The founding ethos of the co-op centered on the idea of forging leadership roles for women and protecting human rights, all while placing utter importance on mother earth and agricultural practices that are nice to the environment.
 The women believe in these four tenants: LOVE- of human life, SOLIDARITY- we are all responsible to bring love and to be of service, HARMONY- necessary to respect the dynamic equilibrium in nature, and JUSTICE- the ethical fight for the life of all sentient beings.
 It was quite obvious when they started growing coffee plants in alignment with their ethical values that it had to be the biodynamic way.

 This is our first ever offering from Honduras, and Amy was so impressed with her visit that she purchased the entirety of this particular lot- so you won't find this specific coffee anywhere else!
 We are honored and excited to offer this coffee, and we hope that you can appreciate all of the hard work and dedication that went from growth, harvest, roast, to cup.